blossomingiris/next.js-strapi-practice/README.md

 - User Creation: create new users with validation
 - Users View: see all users listed in table
-- User View: view user details by navigating through the user table (only for default users with "slug" field")
+- User View: view user details by navigating through users table (only for default user with "slug" field")

 ## Deploy on Vercel